Docs Menu

 """

-The application has two read routes: one for viewing all students, and one for viewing an individual student specified by their id.
+The application has one route for viewing all students, and one for viewing an individual student, specified by their id.

 @app.get(